yene/Monikers/README.md

 * try to use ES6 and convert
 * animate the game setup
 * add pause when click on the timer
+* add "A dumb party game
+that respects your intelligence."
+* Rounds